DannyBoyNYC/5-D3-bar-chart/readme.md

 ```

 Our bars should turn purple when we hover over them and back to blue when we move our mouse out.

+Note: comment out the `opacity: 0` line in the CSS to reveal the tooltip.

+To start getting a sense of how and when to use CSS over JavaScript for styling SVG, examine the CSS file and remove any styles that are now covered by css.
+Add classes as necessary.

 Now we know how to implement hover states in two ways: CSS hover states and event listeners.
 Why would we use one over the other?